Recent or upcoming events include:

 3MT develops academic, presentation, and research communication skills and supports the development to effectively explain research in language appropriate to a non-specialist audience.

-You will also have access to exclusive 3MT communication training.
+You will also have access to exclusive 3MT participant training on Thursday 9th March 2023.

 Also, don't forget the prizes...